 to walk to and fro on the earth: To see the tranquility of the nations.

-Then the man who was standing among the myrtles spoke up and said: The man standing in the myrtles answers the question of Zechariah to his angel guide.
+Then the man who was standing among the myrtles spoke up and said: The man standing in the myrtles answers the question of Zechariah to the L-rd.

 11And in fact, they reported to the angel of the Lord who was standing among the myrtles, “We have roamed the earth, and have found all the earth dwelling in tranquility.”